One Fish, Two Fish, Small Fish, Big Fish

 1) Who are you speaking to?

-Businesses have a tendency to tell you, “We want to appeal to everyone!” but the truth is, you can’t and you shouldn’t.
+Businesses tend to tell you, “We want to appeal to everyone!” but the truth is, you can’t and you shouldn’t.
 Get very clear and specific with exactly who you are speaking to.
 A great quote from author Sally Hogshead comes to mind: “If you’re speaking to everybody, you’re speaking to nobody”.
 You need to dig deep and get specific to understand your target audience, or you’re going to be aiming in the dark and never hitting the bulls-eye.

 For example, men between the ages of 25-36 who live in South Africa, is too vague.
 Who is this man?
 What does he like to do?
 Where does he go shopping?
 Is he single?
 Get as specific as possible to get clear on how best to speak to your audience.
 Once you’ve defined the ‘who’ it makes the rest of your job a lot easier.